Commonly Used Brand Name(s)Cubicin, Cubicin RF

 If your symptoms do not improve within a few days or if they become worse, check with your doctor.

-Call your doctor right away if you develop chest pain, dry cough, fever, general feeling of tiredness or weakness, rapid breathing, shortness of breath, skin rash, or wheezing after receiving this medicine.
+Call your doctor right away if you develop chest pain, dry cough, fever, general feeling of tiredness or weakness, rapid breathing, trouble breathing, or skin rash after receiving this medicine.
 These maybe symptoms of a serious condition called eosinophilic pneumonia.

 Daptomycin injection may cause diarrhea, and in some cases it can be severe.
 It may occur 2 months or more after you stop receiving this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

 If you have unexplained muscle pain, tenderness, or weakness while receiving this medicine, check with your doctor right away.